Power (political science): Hard power

-Although several regimes follow these general forms of control, different authoritarian sub-regime types rely on different political control tactics.
+hard power is the use of military and economic means to influence the behavior or interests of other political bodies.
+This form of political power is often aggressive (coercion), and is most immediately effective when imposed by one political body upon another of less military and/or economic power.

+Oligarchic

+Minoritarianism is a neologism for a political structure or process in which a minority group of a population has a certain degree of primacy in that population's decision making, with legislative power or judicial power being held or controlled by a minority group rather than a majority that is representative of the population.
+Minoritarianism is sometimes used to describe minority rule, rule by a dominant minority such as an ethnic group delineated by religion, language, or some other identifying factor.

+Authority

+Political authority grants members of a government the right to rule over citizens using coercion if necessary, while imposing an obligation on citizens to obey government orders (i.e., political obligation).

 Effects

 Power changes those in the position of power and those who are targets of that power.

 Approach/inhibition theory

 Developed by D. Keltner and colleagues, approach/inhibition theory assumes that having power and using power alters psychological states of individuals.
 The theory is based on the notion that most organisms react to environmental events in two common ways.
 The reaction of approach is associated with action, self-promotion, seeking rewards, increased energy and movement.
 Inhibition, on the contrary, is associated with self-protection, avoiding threats or danger, vigilance, loss of motivation and an overall reduction in activity.

 Overall, approach/inhibition theory holds that power promotes approach tendencies, while a reduction in power promotes inhibition tendencies.

 Positive

 A statue of Barack Obama and Michelle Obama near Moneygall, Ireland.